-- System is not pingable. - WMI access is disabled on the system. - Wizard is unable to retrieve the system architecture or operating system. - VCS is either not installed on the system or the version of VCS is different from what is installed on the system on which you are running the wizard. - On the Cluster Configuration Options panel, click Create New Cluster and 8 then click Next.
+- System is not pingable. - WMI access is disabled on the system. - Wizard is unable to retrieve the system architecture or operating system. - Product is either not installed or there is a version mismatch. - 8 On the Cluster Configuration Options panel, click Create New Cluster and then click Next.